Energy Systems Integration Facility

 For more information, download the Energy Integration Visualization fact sheet.

-The Secure Data Center at the ESIF plays a crucial role in NREL's independent, third-party analysis of hydrogen fuel cell technologies in real-world operation.
+The National Fuel Cell Technology Evaluation Center at the ESIF plays a crucial role in NREL's independent, third-party analysis of hydrogen fuel cell technologies in real-world operation.
 The center is designed for secure management, storage, and processing of proprietary data from industry.
 While the raw data are secured by NREL to protect commercially sensitive and proprietary information, individualized analysis results are provided to the partners who supplied the data.

-For more information, download the Secure Data Center fact sheet.
+For more information, download the National Fuel Cell Technology Evaluation Center fact sheet.

 High Performance Computing Data Center